federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 1. Connect to AWS IoT using MQTT over SSL
 2. Subscribe to the MQTT topic
-3. Whenever he receives a message on the topic where he is listening, he looks for the image locally, if is present it shows it.
+3. Whenever he receives a message on the topic where he is listening, he looks for the image locally, if it is present it shows the image.
-4. If it is not present locally, it GETs to the S3 bucket, downloads the image, saves it locally and then shows it.
+4. If it is not present locally, it GETs to the S3 bucket, downloads the image, saves it locally, and then shows it.

 To do this we have chosen to use the second version of [AWS IoT SDK for Python](https://github.com/aws/aws-iot-device-sdk-python-v2), [Pillow](https://pillow.readthedocs.io/en/stable/) and [requests](https://github.com/psf/requests)

-As before the first thing to do is to create a device on AWS IoT and download the necessary certificates, done that we have everything we need to build an `mqtt_connection_builder` object and assign callbacks, the most interesting one, in our case, is the`on_message_received`one, which is called whenever it is received a message on the topic to which you subscribe.
+As before the first thing to do is to create a device on AWS IoT and download the necessary certificates, done that we have everything we need to build a `mqtt_connection_builder` object and assign callbacks, the most interesting one, in our case, is the`on_message_received` one, which is called whenever it is received a message on the topic to which you subscribe.
-The message payload is in [bytes](https://docs.python.org/3/library/stdtypes.html#bytes), the function `json.loads`takes care of deserialising the payload and then getting the `"name"` field.
+The message payload is in [bytes](https://docs.python.org/3/library/stdtypes.html#bytes), the function `json.loads`takes care of deserializing the payload and then getting the `"name"` field.

 ```
 data = json.loads(payload)